Exploring Vietnam in May: Top Destinations and Weather Tips

 2.3 Halong Bay in May

-It is impossible to visit Vietnam in May without a stopover in this dazzling paradise on earth.
-Halong Bay, a UNESCO World Heritage Site and one of the Wonders of Nature, is a must-see which is even more splendid at this time of year.
-Junks glide between limestone peaks in the middle of crystal clear waters of unforgettable turquoise blue
+It's impossible to visit Vietnam in May without stopping at this dazzling paradise on earth.
+Halong Bay, a UNESCO World Heritage Site and one of the Wonders of Nature, is an even more splendid must-see at this time of year.
+Reeds glide between limestone peaks in crystal-clear waters of an unforgettable turquoise blue.

 >> Are you going with the family this summer?
 Check out: Family Tours to Vietnam & Vietnam Beaches Holiday

-Hoi An is undoubtedly one of the most charming towns in Vietnam in May, with its unique architecture that reflects the marriage between Eastern and Western art.
-Although the climate is very pleasant, the old town can be very busy with domestic tourists in the afternoon, so it is advisable to visit early in the morning to enjoy the peaceful ambiance and quiet beauty of local life .
+Hoi An is easily one of the most charming cities in Vietnam in May, with its unique architecture showing the blend between Eastern and Western influences.
+While the weather is very pleasant, the old town can get crowded with domestic tourists in the afternoon, so it’s best to visit early in the morning to enjoy the peaceful atmosphere and local life.

-The surrounding countryside is just as charming.
-A bike ride in the beautiful organic village of Tra Que, known for its aromatic herbs, followed by a cooking session with vegetables harvested from the garden itself, is a must-do activity when visiting Hoi An in May.
+The surrounding landscape is just as inviting.
+A bike ride through the organic village of Tra Que, known for its aromatic herbs, followed by a cooking session using vegetables from the garden, is a must-do experience when visiting Hoi An in May.

 .jpg)